DDS: Decoupled Dynamic Scene-Graph Generation Network: Experiments

 \subsection{Experimental Setup}

-We evaluate DDS's performance in Action Genome (AG)\cite{ji2020action} dataset.
-Moreover, we show our model's performance in SSG generation datasets: HICO-DET\cite{chao2018learning} and UnRel\cite{peyre2017weakly}.
-As these datasets only contain images, each sample is treated as a single-frame video.
-Next, the used datasets will be presented in more detail:
+To evaluate DDS's performance on video data, we use the Action Genome (AG)\cite{ji2020action} dataset.
+Moreover, we show our model's performance in SSG generation datasets: HICO-DET\cite{chao2018learning} and UnRel\cite{peyre2017weakly}. \ER{As these datasets only contain images, each sample is treated as a single-frame video, and thus the only difference is that the feedback mechanism will not be used.} Next, the used datasets will be presented in more detail:

 \textbf{Action Genome (AG)\cite{ji2020action}:} This dataset is built on top of the Charades\cite{sigurdsson2016hollywood} dataset, provides frame-level annotations, and is extensively used in the literature for DSG generation.
 It has 36 distinct object classes and 25 relationship classes.
 The object classes are common household items such as doors, windows, and cups, and have a total (train and test set) of $476,229$ bounding boxes.
-The relationship classes are divided into 3 distinct sub-types: (1) \textit{Attention} relationship denotes if the subject is looking at an object.
-(2) \textit{Spatial} relationship denotes the spatial location of the object with respect to the subject, for example, above, or below.
-(3) \textit{Contacting} relationship represents how the object is being contacted by the subject.
 In total, AG provides $1,715,568$ instances of the mentioned classes contained in $135,484$ subject-object pairs.
 Every subject-object pair can have multiple relations.
 Also, on AG the subject class is always human.

 Originally, the AG dataset provided $7,464$ videos with $166,785$ frames in the training set and $1,737$ videos with $54,371$ frames in the test set.
 The original training set contains $530$ relationship triplets.
 All these relationship triplets are present in the test set.
 We refer to this setting as the fully-supervised setting.
 As the main interest in this paper is to evaluate DDS's performance in the compositional setting, a new training split of the data is created.
 This new proposed training set contains $6,784$ videos with $146,517$ frames containing $421$ relationship triplets.
 The original test set is not changed.
 It contains $499$ object-relationship, where $80$ of them are not present in our new training set.